dimitri-nicolo/calico/v2.0/getting-started/kubernetes/installation/integration.md

 provided monitoring, the following manifest needs to be loaded to Kubernetes which will deploy dummy pods that will be used for Prometheus targeting.
 You should ensure that this manifest deploys one pod on each host running
-{{site.prodname}} that you wish to monitor, adjusting the annotations and tolerations as needed.
+{{site.tseeprodname}} that you wish to monitor, adjusting the annotations and tolerations as needed.

 ```